-I recently read an article in Zentral Sterilisation which carried recommendations for optimising medical device positioning in baskets when washing medical devices in AWDs, which resonates strongly when looking to ensure medical device longevity and device cleanliness.
+I recently read an article in Zentral Sterilisation which carried recommendations for optimising medical device positioning in sterilising trays and DIN baskets when washing medical devices in AWDs, which resonates strongly when looking to ensure medical device longevity and device cleanliness.

 Modern AWDs have a spray system that is responsible for water and chemical distribution.
-This is to ensure that all items being cleaned are in contact/indirect contact with the cleaning solution.
+This is to ensure that all items being cleaned are in contact with/indirect contact with the cleaning solution.
 The main issues are highlighted as the design of the spray system, water supply including pressure, what baskets are being used, including their geometry and are there supports used for holding the instruments.
-Finally, are the instrument positioned appropriately to avoid things such as shadowing.
+Finally, are the instrument positioned appropriately to avoid things such as shadowing?

-In the UK, previous years have seen hospitals require bespoke basket set ups, generally for more delicate instruments (as below), however, this is more to ensure the surgical instruments are not damaged when being reprocessed.
-Although this is of course a benefit of this type of tray organisation, the real importance should of course be patient safety, therefore ensuring the best cleaning efficacy possible in the tray:
+In the UK, previous years have seen hospitals require bespoke din basket setups, generally for more delicate instruments (as below), however, this is more to ensure the surgical instruments are not damaged when being reprocessed.
+Although this is of course a benefit of this type of tray organisation, the real importance should, of course, be patient safety, therefore ensuring the best cleaning efficacy possible in the tray:

-The baskets used themselves are generally wire mesh, which ensure the best water flow through the baskets, however this alone is not enough to ensure thorough cleanliness and additional silicone inserts may be required.
+The baskets used themselves are generally wire mesh, which ensures the best water flow through the baskets, however, this alone is not enough to ensure thorough cleanliness and additional silicone inserts may be required.

 If trays have to be revalidated, it may be worth establishing a set protocol for holding different devices. i.e. for holding artery forceps, which may need to be held at 90 degrees, so the box joint can be accessed.